nilearn/nilearn/doc/data_analysis/parcellating.rst

 **Compute an affinity matrix**
-An affinity matrix has the same structure as a connectivity matrix, except that edge value represent the affinity between 2 time series.
+An affinity matrix has the same structure as a connectivity matrix, except that each edge value represent the affinity between 2 time series.
 Scikit-learn's spectral clustering does not offer to compute an affinity matrix using Pearson's correlation coefficient.
-We therefor have to compute it using an ad-hoc for loop.
+We therefore have to compute it using an ad-hoc for loop.
 Note that a threshold is applied to sparsify the matrix and make spectral clustering faster :